dennewbie/AI_Watch_A1/README.md

    cmake .. && make -j `sysctl -n hw.logicalcpu`
    ```

-9. Now let's tart the Kafka environment.
-Run the following commands in a new terminal session.
+9. Now let's start the Kafka environment.
+Run the following commands in a new terminal session located on the parent folder of the `confluent` folder.
 Set the environment variable for the Confluent Platform home directory:
     ```
     export CONFLUENT_HOME=confluent-7.2.1
     ```